Background pattern

 Consult your doctor or pharmacist if you need additional information about the correct dose for you.

-How often you can useLevonorgestrel Aurovitas
+How often can you useLevonorgestrel Aurovitas

-You should only use Levonorgestrel Aurovitas in emergencies and not as a regular contraceptive method.
+You should only use Levonorgestrel Aurovitas for emergencies and not as a regular contraceptive method.
 If you use Levonorgestrel Aurovitas more than once in a menstrual cycle, it is less effective and more likely to disrupt your menstrual cycle (period).

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy